tobecrazy/weather-server/weather_mcp/README.md

 ## Notes on OpenWeatherMap API

 - The free tier of OpenWeatherMap includes current weather and 5-day/3-hour forecasts.
-- This implementation attempts to use the daily forecast API (`/forecast/daily`) but falls back to the 5-day/3-hour forecast API if needed.
+- This implementation attempts to use the daily forecast API (`/forecast/daily`) which supports up to 16 days of forecasts but falls back to the 5-day/3-hour forecast API if needed.
+- For forecasts beyond 5 days, a paid OpenWeatherMap subscription may be required for the daily forecast API.
+- The implementation includes min/max temperature data for all forecasts.
 - For paid plans, the One Call API would provide more comprehensive data.

 ## FastAPI Compatibility